FICO Score and Credit Report Basics

-- How much new credit do you have? (you might charge later)
+- How much new credit do you have? (did you get card to charge later)

-- What types of credit do you use? (variety is good compared to 6 car loans)
+- What types of credit do you use? (variety is better than 6 car loans)

 - Do you have any late payments? (once late vs habitually late)

 - Do you have any collection accounts? (medical vs. other)